yltsmees/saucedemo-cypress-portfolio/README.md

   - Name Z → A
   - Price low → high
   - Price high → low
-- Navigation from list to product detail and back
+- Navigation from product list to product detail and back
 - Sort and state reset from the menu
+- Basic state persistence and reset behaviour

 ### Cart